gary-archer/oauth.apisample.serverless/README.md

 - [Final iOS App](https://github.com/gary-archer/oauth.mobilesample.ios)
 - [Final Android App](https://github.com/gary-archer/oauth.mobilesample.android)

+## Prerequisites

+- Ensure that Node.js 18 is installed
+- To run Wiremock, so also install a Java 17 SDK

 ## Local Development Quick Start

 Ensure that Node.js is installed, then run this command to run mocha tests that invoke all lambdas: